+ how you can begin one to

 But the most important part is to go back and use the index cards.
 This is where the magic happens.

 This is not my last and only attempt to keep a commonplace book.
 I want to go through my old study notes and transfer them to this system so I can get rid of a lot of papers.
-I also want to hone in on the craft of writing a memoir using this method and then there is all the different interest I have in life like philosophy, theology, gardening, astrology and creativity.
-I already came up with some new ideas on how to keep gathering information without the overwhelm but I will be sharing them in another post.
+I also want to hone in on the craft of writing a memoir using this method and then there is all the different interest I have in life like philosophy, theology, gardening, astrology, and creativity.

 Action step | Start a commonplace book using index cards.
 Let the entries be from the book you are reading right now.
 Start with five quotes and write each of them on a separate index card.
 And then follow the steps above